Jaynil1611/ADS-PRO/README.md

 ## Start Application
 - Compile all the java classes in the repository
 - Run the test.java after comiling all classes
+- Load the files Sword and Maze to view predefined mazes.

 ## 👤 **Jaynil Gaglani**